-A proper career plan with appropriate short and long-term goals can significantly help your professional development and ability to adapt to changing environment
+A proper career plan with appropriate short and long-term goals can significantly help your professional development and ability to adapt to a changing environment

 Professionals working in the minerals industry can expect to face many trials and tribulations over the course of their careers.
 This is particularly true in today’s mining world, where uncertainty and change seem to have become the norm.
 The mining industry has been plagued with instability in recent years, which has made those working in it extremely vulnerable in terms of job stability.